zsmahi/zsmahi.github.io/_posts/2024-03-09-how-to-get-rid-of-primitive-obsession.md

 }
 ```

-ou can now use it like this :
+You can now use it like this :

 ```cs
 public class UserId : StronglyTypedId<int>